 Complete RMF Overview Transcript

 This is Christian Espinosa with Alpine Security.
-This video provides a high level overview of the risk management framework or RMF.
+This video provides a high-level overview of the risk management framework or RMF.
 RMF is a risk management framework used primarily by the Department of Defense and the US government.
-It is defined by NIST 800-37 the latest revision as version two, which you can see in the top of the PowerPoint page here, the presentation.
-The process has six main steps and we're going to go through those steps at a very high level.
-Really, there's like a seventh step not listed here and that is preparation.
-Generally, it's a good idea to prepare for something before you just start it.
-You're not always going to be able to prepare as well as you should, but some preparation is better than none.
-So the first step, and I'll just kind of run through these from a high level and then we'll dig into them a little more detail.
+It is defined by NIST 800-37, the latest revision is version two, which you can see in the top of the PowerPoint page here, the presentation.
+The process has six main steps and we’re going to go through those steps at a very high level.
+Really, there’s like a seventh step not listed here and that is preparation.
+Generally, it’s a good idea to prepare for something before you just start it.
+You’re not always going to be able to prepare as well as you should, but some preparation is better than none.
+So the first step, and I’ll just kind of run through these from a high level and then we’ll dig into them a little more detail.

 Then we have select controls.
 So we categorize our system, we select the security controls for the system, then we implement those controls, then we assess the controls effectiveness.
 Then somebody makes a decision to accept the risk and authorize a system on the network, and then we want to continuously monitor to make sure that the controls we chose are actually effective.
 So that’s the six steps, and we’ll go into a little more detail on each of them.
 Also, it’s important to realize that RMF, as the “F” stands for is a framework, not a regulation.
 So not … It’s important to realize that because different bodies of the government or defense organizations use RMF differently.
 They don’t follow the exact same methods.
 The Army may do it one way.
 The Air Force may do it another way, and even within the Air Force, for instance, two units within the Air Force may do it differently.

 So the first step, and this is where we go into a little more information.
-The first step is to categorize information system, and this is to categorize the system and the information on that system that's processed, stored or transmitted.
-We typically do the categorization based on the three tenants of information, security, confidentiality, integrity and availability or the CIA triad.
+The first step is to categorize the information system, and this is to categorize the system and the information on that system that’s processed, stored, or transmitted.
+We typically do the categorization based on the three tenants of information, security, confidentiality, integrity, and availability or the CIA triad.
 This is very similar to a business impact analysis in which you identify critical systems, except a business impact analysis typically focuses on the maximum tolerable downtime, the recovery time objective, and the recovery point objective.
-With RMF, we're focused on security, so the security objectives are CIA, confidentiality, integrity, availability, and then we look at the impact values and we rate those low, moderate, or high.
-Remember, risk is the intersection of the impact and the probability.
+With RMF, we’re focused on security, so the security objectives are CIA, confidentiality, integrity, availability, and then we look at the impact values and we rate those low, moderate, or high.
+Remember, the risk is the intersection of the impact and the probability.

 Then we assign a security category, which is the bottom of the page here.
-The security category category or SC, is assigned per information type or per information system, and it is designed for the confidentiality, integrity and availability.
+The security category or SC, is assigned per information type or per information system, and it is designed for confidentiality, integrity, and availability.
 Those Xs shown here are replaced with low, moderate, or high, and this helps us determine how to best implement controls to protect that data.
-A little bit more about information types, it's a confusing topic.
+A little bit more about information types, it’s a confusing topic.
 There are lots of categories or types of information that could be privacy.
 It could be medical such as PHI, it could be intellectual property.
-It could be classified information, et cetera, and there could be a law or directive or something that requires information to be protected a specific way.
-The example we have below here is for Protected Health information or PHI.
-Our security category for PHI is confidentiality of high.
+It could be classified information, et cetera, and there could be a law or directive or something that requires information to be protected in a specific way.
+The example we have below here is for Protected Health Information or PHI.
+Our security category for PHI is the confidentiality of high.

-We don't want someone to be able to steal our protected health information.
-Integrity of high, we don't want someone to be able to go in there and alter my medical records, for instance.
+We don’t want someone to be able to steal our protected health information.
+The integrity of high, we don’t want someone to be able to go in there and alter my medical records, for instance.
 But the availability can be low.
-It's not like a patient has to have their records accessed all the time, and these could change based on the use case, but this is just a general example.
+It’s not like a patient has to have their records accessed all the time, and these could change based on the use case, but this is just a general example.
 The next step is selecting the security controls.
 This is defined by NIST 800-53.
 The latest revision is five.
-In this step of RMF, we're selecting an initial set of baseline controls for the system based on the categorization classification we did before.
+In this step of RMF, we’re selecting an initial set of baseline controls for the system based on the categorization classification we did before.
 We want to consider tailoring and supplementing the baseline set of controls based on risk or local conditions.

-An example would be if this were a weapon system, for instance; let's say it's a a drone aircraft.
-We would have a baseline set of security controls for that drone aircraft, but if that drone aircraft flies to an enemy territory, depending on the enemy and the country it's flying in, we may need to add additional controls.
-That's the local condition we're talking about.
+An example would be if this were a weapon system, for instance; let’s say it’s a drone aircraft.
+We would have a baseline set of security controls for that drone aircraft, but if that drone aircraft flies to an enemy territory, depending on the enemy and the country it’s flying in, we may need to add additional controls.
+That’s the local condition we’re talking about.
 At the bottom here, this is an example, an excerpt of the families of controls in 800-53.
 So this is what you would choose for your security controls.

 Step three is very simple.
 You implement the controls that you chose in step two.
 You also want to document how you implement them.
 Step four, you assess the controls.
 You’ve categorized the system, you’ve chosen some controls, you implement the controls, and now you want to assess those controls to see if they’re actually implemented as intended and producing the desired results.
 Are they actually reducing the risk?
 This is a very important step.
 A companion guide to NIST 800-53 is NIST 800-53A, which gives you some guidance on how to assess the controls that you chose in 800-53, or just assess controls in general.
 Here’s an excerpt for that.
 This is from 800-53A, and you can see here it tells you how to do an assessment of the control information system backup, and it walks you through this process and this methodology you can apply to any control.